 - 1. Be eligible for admission to Darton College and the Associate Degree Nursing Program. - 2.
-Hold a valid Paramedic certification or LPN license with a minimum of one year of field experience. - 3.
+Hold a valid Paramedic certification or LPN license with a minimum of one year of experience. - 3.
 Have earned 16 or more credit hours of general education courses in the nursing curriculum including BIOL 2111 achieving a GPA of 2.5 or higher. - 4.
-Healthcare Professional Bridge students with previous work experience will have fewer clinical hours than generic students.
+Healthcare Professional Bridge students with previous work experience will have fewer clinical hours than generic students. - 5.
+No previous failing grades in other nursing programs.